flexivian/govdoc-scanner/docs-site/docs/installation/Getting Started.md

 npx nx run orchestrator:start
 ```

-- Follows prompts to select IDs (single or from file).
+- Follow prompts to select IDs (single or from file).
 - Downloads and processes documents, showing progress and summary.
 - Output is saved in the `output/` directory at the project root.